 Well, some timeshare lawyers work for the resorts… and others like The Abrams Firm and its Consumer Lawyers, have never worked for the resorts.
 We are purely Consumer Protection Attorneys, and that means we are fighting for the little guys (and gals) to get out of multi-million and billion-dollar resorts.

 It’s close to a David & Goliath thing, where people really need a way to plug into powerful legal resources to succeed, however, for most people can’t afford their own legal team to go up against a formidable multi-million or billion dollar resort.
-That is what the Aftermarket Scammers count on (they all charge Upfront Fees! even if they call it an “Escrow” or a payment plan that’s pain in full before you get out).
-The Abrams Firm has is where licensed Lawyers assist ordinary people with a consumer-friendly flat fee and NO UPFRONT FEES!], Our competitive fees may be less than most (and way cheaper then what a fraud-service will cost you in the end), and Timeshare Divestment consumers are not bound to the hourly rates of the firm (
+That is what the Aftermarket Scammers count on (they all charge huge upfront fees, even if they call it an “Escrow” or a payment plan that’s paid in full before you get out).
+The Abrams Firm has is where licensed Lawyers assist ordinary people with a consumer-friendly flat fee.
+Our competitive fees may be less than most (and way cheaper then what a fraud-service will cost you in the end hen you pay, but don’t get out).
+And, Timeshare Divestment consumers are not bound to the hourly rates of the law firm (

-As a result, you can have a Consumer Lawyer handle your case, exclusively, while just paying the rate of a cost-effective consumer service.
-Expertise is the main thing, like a Timeshare Lawyer who knows how to handle all sorts of timeshares.
-So if you have a timeshare mortgage, the Lawyer should be familiar with these instruments, associated obligations and the appropriate methods for divestment:
+As a result, you can have a Consumer Lawyer handle your case, exclusively, while just paying a low rate.
+Legal Knowledge is the main thing, like a Timeshare Lawyer who knows how to handle the legal hurdles holding you back.
+So if you have a timeshare mortgage, a Lawyer is the one familiar with these instruments, associated obligations and the appropriate methods for divestment:

-Some owners have a “fully paid timeshare” (whether it’s deeded or points), while others have a “mortgaged timeshare” and this process of canceling a mortgage can be a difficult task (despite con-artists who make big promises [lies] and phony guarantees), like timeshare transfers, sales listings and other methods to get out of a timeshare.
-In the real world, your Lawyers must persuade the resort or vacation club to let you out.
+Some owners have a “fully paid timeshare” (whether it’s deeded or points), while others have a “mortgaged timeshare” and this process of canceling a mortgage can be a difficult task (despite con-artists who make big promises [lies] and phony guarantees).
+A con artist may try to convince you to do a timeshare transfer, sales listings or other methods to get out of a timeshare.
+In the real world, your Lawyers must persuade the resort or vacation club to let you out and have the legal tools at their disposal if the resort resists.
 Tricks will not forgive the owner’s financial obligations, and may even embroil owners in a fraudulent transaction causing more liability.

 End all Payment Obligations – Mortgages and Fees